aerogear/modern-appdev-workshop/README.md

 4. Review the `Task.graphql` file inside `model` with your GraphQL types.
 This file was added as part of the template.
 GraphBack allows you to provide your own business logic, but for this example we will use logic that was provided as part of the template.
+We can extend it at any point later.

-We can extend it later as part of the hackaton.
+5. Subscriptions are used in GraphQL to enable recieving real time updates from server.

-5. Subscriptions are used in GraphQL to enable live updates of data.
-Graphback can help with subscriptions.
+Graphback offers out of the box support for subscriptions providing updates for create, update and delete operations separately.
+For this workshop we going to consume only create
 Open `config.json` in the root of the directory and enable the `subCreate` flag.
 ```
  "subCreate": true,
 ```
-This flag is used to tell graphback that we would like to generate the Subscriptions, particularly when a schema type is created.
+This flag is used to tell graphback that we would like to generate the Subscriptions, particularly when a items are created.

 6. Run `graphback generate` to generate schema and resolvers